FORENSIC-ARCHAEOLOGICAL-CRANIOFACIAL EVALUATION & SERVICE (FACES)

 “The Forensic Anthropology course was very well structured and organized and I am very much looking forward to the courses on specialized forensic anthropological topics.”

-Dr. Susan Klingner, University Göttingen
+Dr. Susan Klingner, University of Göttingen